 If the spine is inhibiting a patient's gait, the chiropractor will be able to tell quite easily just by performing this one simple test.

 Contact an Experienced Chiropractor for Spinal Misalignment Treatment

 Spinal misalignment can happen to anyone, and for any number of reasons.
 You do not have to be involved in a serious accident to have a misalignment.
 Just because there was no serious cause does not mean you won't suffer from serious pain.

-When you visit a chiropractor, the first thing they will do after your consultation is perform a serious of tests to check your leg length, range of motion, posture, heels, and gait to determine whether or not there's a misalignment in the spine.
+When you visit a chiropractor, the first thing they will do after your consultation is perform a series of tests to check your leg length, range of motion, posture, heels, and gait to determine whether or not there's a misalignment in the spine.

 At Arrowhead Clinic, we have a team of highly trained and experienced Chiropractors who have years of experience diagnosing and treating patients with spinal misalignments.

 Chiropractors are trained to understand the musculoskeletal system, and they work diligently to restore the body to its normal function without prescribing pain medications or conducting invasive surgeries.